ShadowOfHumanity/JobsInMalta---Tailwind/Readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 This project is a full-stack application where both employers and employees can sign up and interact with the platform.
+The platform offers:

+### For Employers
+- Register and create a company profile
+- Post job listings with detailed descriptions and requirements
+- Filter and manage applicants
+- Edit and update job listings

+### For Job Seekers
+- Create a personal profile with professional details
+- Browse available jobs with advanced filtering
+- Apply to positions directly through the platform
+- Track application status

-Employers can post job listings, while job seekers can apply.
-The platform is secured with various features to ensure the safety and integrity of user data.
+The platform is secured with various features to ensure the safety and integrity of user data, including input sanitization, secure session management, and password hashing.

 _For more examples, please refer to the [Documentation](https://example.com)_